serokell/blog-posts/Alex and Happy Part 2/article.md

 Besides parsing type names, we would like to parse functions, the unit type, and lists.

 Parsing a unit, parenthesis, or a list is trivial.
-First, we extend the `Type` AST with new productions:
+First, we extend the `Type` AST with new nodes:

 ```haskell
 data Type a